aayushmodi-vlsi7/WEEK-2_Aayush_VSD_RISC-V_Tapeout/Part-1/README.md

 #### BabySoC bridges this gap.

-**- Reduced Complexity:** BabySoC strips away advanced features and focuses only on the essentials — CPU, memory, basic peripherals, and a simple interconnect.
+- **Reduced Complexity:** BabySoC strips away advanced features and focuses only on the essentials — CPU, memory, basic peripherals, and a simple interconnect.
 This makes the design smaller and easier to analyze.

-**- Easier to Simulate:** Full-scale SoCs need high-end simulators and large computing power.
+- **Easier to Simulate:** Full-scale SoCs need high-end simulators and large computing power.
 BabySoC can be simulated on lightweight tools like Icarus Verilog and observed in GTKWave, which is accessible for students.

-**- Step-by-Step Learning:** Instead of diving straight into industry-scale designs, BabySoC gives a training environment where one can learn how each component interacts.
+- **Step-by-Step Learning:** Instead of diving straight into industry-scale designs, BabySoC gives a training environment where one can learn how each component interacts.
 Once this foundation is built, moving to advanced SoC concepts (like cache systems, multiple cores, and complex bus architectures) becomes easier.

-**- Closer to Real Hardware:** Unlike purely theoretical models, BabySoC provides a hands-on platform to test concepts practically.
+- **Closer to Real Hardware:** Unlike purely theoretical models, BabySoC provides a hands-on platform to test concepts practically.
 For example, you can actually run simulations to see how data moves from CPU → Memory → Peripheral.

-**- Error-Friendly Environment:** Mistakes in BabySoC are easier to catch and fix, which is important for learning.
+- **Error-Friendly Environment:** Mistakes in BabySoC are easier to catch and fix, which is important for learning.
 Debugging a real SoC would be far more difficult.

 In short, BabySoC is like a “miniature classroom SoC” — simple enough to be manageable, but realistic enough to teach the exact principles used in real-world SoC designs.